jstromsoe/reach-docs/docs/reachview-rover.md

 ### Rover configuration

-In RTK terminology, **Rover** is the receiver that moves and gets it's coordinates enhaced via corrections coming from a **Base** unit.
+In RTK terminology, **Rover** is the receiver that moves and gets it's coordinates enhanced via corrections coming from a **Base** unit.
 To configure Reach as a Rover, navigate to **Config** tab and choose **Rover** mode in the upper selector.
 Wait for the app to fetch current rover settings.

 ##### Working with configuration files